 Food is Not Available All Day & Evening

 This was surprising to us because family and friends had told us stories of an abundance of food being available all day every day for everyone’s dining pleasure on regular cruises.

 That was one of the main things we were looking forward to–plant-based healthy delicious food ready to eat whenever we pleased.
 But, that was not the reality of it.

 The main two dining options for the Holistic group were in the Black Crab Dining Room and Villa Rossa Dining Room.
 The Magnifica Buffet on deck 14 had some vegan options at specific times of the day as well.

 Below is a list of restaurant operational hours for plant-based meals.
 As you can see, it was not a cruise with all-day food availability.

 - Dinner 6:00 p.m. (doors closed at 6:15 p.m.)
 There were 15 minutes to get into the two main restaurants.

-For the first few days of the cruise, we dined in the main dining rooms for lunch and diner, and the food was delicious.
-However, we found it difficult to be so specific getting to the restaurants each day within the 15 minute time frame for dinner.
+For the first few days of the cruise, we dined in the main dining rooms for lunch and dinner, and the food was delicious.
+However, we found it difficult to be so specific getting to the restaurants each day within the 15-minute time frame for dinner.